andrewbrandwood/isomorphic-handlebars-demo/readme.md

 You'll see a results page showing all coloured pencils.
 A filter bar at the top works by choosing an option and pressing the filter results button.

-You'll notice this is currently all done with a page refresh.
+You'll notice this is currently all done with a page refresh and doesn't use JavaScript at this stage.

-The functionality currently is done server side by hitting an API to return results.

 ### understanding the results

-To understand where the results come from and the format they are presented in you can hit the url following urls
+To understand the results and where they come from, hit any of the following urls.

  * All results - [http://localhost:3001/search/](http://localhost:3001/search/)